 In 2018 we partnered with the Winnipeg Foundation to ensure that our student awards would continue in perpetuity, so they are now given through our Legacy Fund.
-For more information on our Legacy Fund, and the benefits of donating to this fund, click here.
+For more information on our Legacy Fund, and the benefits of making tax-deductible donations to this fund, click here.

 To qualify for an award an individual must meet the following criteria:

 Preference will be given to those applicants who can demonstrate the following:

 Note that there are other awards available from Sons of Italy.

 We are so proud of our scholarship winners.
 They present a very positive reflection on our community and certainly bode well for our future.

 See our News section for images of our 2018 winners accepting their awards.

 Lucas Mosienko graduated from Mennonite Brethren Colligate Institute in 2018 with first class honours.
 He is currently enrolled at the University of Winnipeg in the Faculty of Science completing an undergraduate degree in Neuroscience, with hopes for a career in medicine as a Cardiac Anesthesiologist.

 Lucas has been actively involved in research in the field of Cardiac Anesthesiology, working as a research assistant at St. Boniface Hospital in the department of Anesthesia and Peri-operative Medicine.
 It is through this experience that Lucas has been able to act as a translator for an Italian patient and put his second language to good use.